jawadjawid/recruitle/README.md

 * Candidates can browse companies

 ## Potential Features
+* Video calling capabilities
 * Send emails on sign-up
-* Video calling capabilities
+* Premium feature maybe
+* Activate emails
+* Password reset

 ## Tech Stack
 Node/Express/MongoDB for backend, React on frontend, and GraphQL for data exchange.
 We will deploy on a VM using Azure.